Rosamund (“Ros”) Farndale

 1973

-Rosamund M Martin, nee Farndale, married Singleton Jones Kwalker Pomeyie (a Ghanaian citizen) in the third quarter of 1973 at Hampstead District.
+Rosamund M Martin, nee Farndale, married Singleton Jones Kwalker Pomeyie (a Ghanaian citizen) in 1973 and the marriage was registered in the third quarter of 1973 at Hampstead District (GRO Vol 5b page 1868).

 1975